 Finally, the Wolf reflects on his circumstances: “He’d led the pack to great victories and bitter defeats.
 His life was a tapestry of successes and failures, and he wondered what different choices he could have made that would have saved him from dying on this mountaintop exiled from his pack.”

-As it turns out, he was exactly where he needed to be, in a moment that would forever impact his new friend Amaya and countless other lives moving forward.
+The Wolf’s contemplation of his life is not so different from that of most humans in the end.
+As it turns out, the wolf was exactly where he needed to be, in a moment that would forever impact his new friend Amaya and countless other lives moving forward.
+It’s reassuring to know that a life well lived will lead each of us to the same place.

 At first, it was disappointing listening to the audiobook because I missed flipping the pages and seeing the stunning illustrations.
-By the end of the hour-long reading, my weeping eyes would not have been able to focus on the beautiful pictures, as my heart was full of emotion.
+By the end of the hour-long reading, my weeping eyes would not have been able to focus on the beautiful pictures.
+I plan to treat myself to a hardcover copy of the book.